supervisely/developer-portal/getting-started/python-sdk-tutorials/images/multispectral-images.md

 image_infos = api.image.upload_multispectral(dataset.id, image_name, rgb_images=images)
 ```

-### Upload RGB image, thermal image and channels of thermal image
+### Upload RGB image, thermal image, and channels of thermal image

 **Input:** 1 RGB image and 1 thermal image in PNG format.\
 **Output:** 5 images in a group with the name `demo7.png` in Supervisely.\